 The English International School of Moscow West provides high quality, contemporary-style education for both local and international students, using the best of the British curriculum, enhanced to meet the needs of our students; ensuring our students are happy, challenged and safe.Arrange a Visit

-We have approximately 70 children aged from 3 to11 in our school, from over 20 different countries.
-We have small classes and encourage the children to be ambitious in their learning and believe there is no limit to what they can achieve.
-Our pupils are confident and successful because our approach encourages children to think for themselves, to question, to make mistakes and to be resilient – skills that will last them for a lifetime.
+At EIS Moscow West we are renowned for our family atmosphere, with approximately seventy children aged 3 to 11 in our school, from over twenty different countries.
+Our small classes and fantastic staff encourage the children to be ambitious in their learning and believe there is no limit to what they can achieve.
+Our pupils are confident and successful because our approach encourages them to think for themselves, to question, to make mistakes and to be resilient – skills that will last them for a lifetime.

-We currently follow the Early Years Foundation Stage, Key Stage 1 and 2 English National Curricula.
+Since opening our doors in September 2012, learning is based on the English National Curriculum framework, enhanced to meet our international needs, with the Early Years Foundation Stage, Key Stage 1 and Key Stage 2 offered here at EIS Moscow West.
 Our high expectations, however, are not limited to academic success.
-We want our students to develop tolerance, good manners, a love for learning and the confidence, courage, compassion and conviction to look at the world around them and act to make it a better place.
+We want our pupils to develop tolerance, good manners, a love for learning and the confidence, courage, compassion and conviction to look at the world around them and act to make it a better place.

-As a school which is a member of the Council of International Schools (CIS) and is working towards accreditation we embed the ethos of international mindedness within our school, our curriculum and through a myriad of learning opportunities both in and outside the classroom.
+Our school is a member of the Council of International Schools (CIS) and, as we work towards accreditation, we are committed to create an ethos of international mindedness within our school, our curriculum and through a range of learning opportunities, both in and outside the classroom.

 3 to 11 years old

 08.00 – 16.00